ture1945/Global_Corr_Viewer_P/README.md

 # Global_Corr_Viewer_P
-Open Seadragon viwer to enable Global Climate Correlation Project
+Attempt to create an Open Seadragon viewer to enable easier visualization and comparison of multiple maps in my Global Climate Correlation Project.
+The goal is to create a method for viewing and comparing a large number of maps depicting correlations between various atmospheric (weather) parameters.